sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 !! lots of times this has been proposed before {% cite simaEnablingSemanticQueries2019 djokic-petrovicPIBASFedSPARQLWebbased2017 hasnainBioFedFederatedQuery2017 %}

 !!
-A practical example of a federated system is email: you can choose from a variety of email services, each of which could have a wholly different set of features and design, but you can still send anyone[^email] an email.
-More recent examples are the [Matrix messaging protocol](https://matrix.org/) and the ["Fediverse"](https://en.wikipedia.org/wiki/Fediverse) built on W3C's [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/) protocol {% cite Webber:18:A %} for social networks.
-Users in ActivityPub networks, rather than joining a single service as one would with traditional commercial social media networks, join individual servers (or can create their own).
-Each server chooses its own software that implements the ActivityPub standard, and is free to set its own rules, privileges, and whether or not it wants to be able to send and receive messages from other servers.

-[^email]: dont @ me about html vs plain text messages, providers with varying degrees of message authentication that get bounced by others, ya know what i mean.

-!!
 [DataLad](https://www.datalad.org/) {% cite halchenkoDataLadDistributedSystem2021 %} and its application in Neuroscience as [DANDI](https://dandiarchive.org) are two projects that are conceptually and practically much closer to the kinds of systems that I am describing here (a peer-to-peer backend for DataLad is, I think, a promising development path). !! brief explanation of datalad !! problem is that it slices the problem in a different place, and needs two extensions: federation for affiliating into larger networks, and federation for negotiating distributed queries across linked datasets